Nannippus

 Nannippus is an extinct genus of three-toed horse endemic to North America during the Miocene through Pleistocene, about 13.3—1.8 million years ago (Mya), living around 11.5 million years.
-This ancient species of three-toed horse grew up to 3.5 ft and weighed between 165 pounds to 199 pounds, which was around the same size as a domestic sheep.
+This ancient species of three-toed horse grew up to 3.5 ft and weighed between 165 pounds (75 kilograms) to 199 pounds (90 kilograms), which was around the same size as a domestic sheep.

 Distribution

 Nannippus lived as far south as central Mexico (N. peninsulatus) to as far north as Canada (N. lenticularis), to California in the west, and North Carolina (N. lenticularis) and Florida (N. peninsulatus) in the east.

 Palaeoecology

 Unlike its relatives, Nannippus, as well as all other three-toed horses endemic to North America, were browsers and mixed feeders that had diets consisting of C3 plants and possibly C4 plants.
 Dental microwear and mesowear of N. peninsulatus specimens from west-central Mexico suggests that it was a mixed feeder or a non-strict grazer, with a moderately abrasive diet over the course of its lifetime.